Ad TechAI & Machine LearningGlobalHealthImmersive TechnologiesResearch & EthicsU.S. LegislationYouth & Education Privacy

 John Miller

-Senior Vice President of Policy & General Counsel, Information Technology Industry Council
+Executive Vice President of Policy and General Counsel, Information Technology Industry Council

-John Miller, General Counsel and Senior Vice President of Policy, Trust, Data, and Technology, currently leads ITI’s Trust, Data, and Technology policy team, driving ITI’s global strategy and advocacy on cybersecurity, privacy and data protection, artificial intelligence, supply chain security and resiliency, government access to data, digital platforms, Internet of Things, cloud computing, telecommunications, surveillance, and other technology and digital policy issues.
+John Miller, Executive Vice President of Policy and General Counsel, currently leads ITI’s Trust, Data, and Technology policy team, driving ITI’s global strategy and advocacy on cybersecurity, privacy and data protection, artificial intelligence, supply chain security and resiliency, government access to data, digital platforms, Internet of Things, cloud computing, telecommunications, surveillance, and other technology and digital policy issues.
 As general counsel, Mr. Miller serves as ITI’s chief legal officer, leading the association’s amicus filings and advising on legal and regulatory matters.

 Kenton Thibaut